Alun Wyn Jones

-Alun Wyn Jones OBE (born 19 September 1985) is a Welsh professional rugby union player who plays as a lock for the Ospreys and the Wales national team.
-He is the world's most-capped rugby union player, and also holds the records for the most Wales caps and the most Wales caps as captain.
+Alun Wyn Jones OBE (born 19 September 1985) is a Welsh former rugby union player who played as a lock.
+He played most of his career for the Ospreys and for the Wales national team.
+He is the world's most-capped rugby union player, with 158 caps for Wales and 12 for the British & Irish Lions, and also holds the records for the most Wales caps and the second-most Wales caps as captain.
+He retired from rugby in 2023.

-Jones is the former captain of Wales, former captain of the Ospreys, and was the captain of the British & Irish Lions for their 2021 tour to South Africa.
-He is one of only four players to have been selected to play on four Lions tours, in 2009, 2013, 2017 and 2021.
-He is one of seven Welsh players to have won three Grand Slams and was named the best player of the 2019 Six Nations Championship.
-He was nominated for world player of the year in 2015 and 2019.
+Jones was the captain of the British & Irish Lions for their 2021 tour to South Africa, and is one of only four players to have been selected to play on four Lions tours, in 2009, 2013, 2017 and 2021.
+He is one of seven Wales players to have won three Grand Slams.
+He was named the best player of the 2019 Six Nations Championship and was nominated for World Player of the Year in 2015 and 2019.

 Early life

 Jones was born in Swansea to Tim Jones, a solicitor, and Ann Jones, a secondary school teacher.
 Both Jones' father and grandfather had previously played rugby for Swansea.
 Jones grew up in Mumbles, initially playing football before switching to rugby whilst at Oystermouth Primary School.
 For his secondary education, he attended Bishop Gore School and joined Bonymaen RFC at age 11.
 At 16, Jones joined Llandovery College on a partial scholarship.